xeoron/ackWeather/README.md

 Requirements
 =====
-Works on all modern web browsers that active internet connections
+Works on all modern web browsers that have active internet connections